IcaliaLabs/guides/stack/git/README.md

 The **staging** environment is basically a mirror app of the production app, and this is were the features get approved by the `product owner` together with the project lead.

-### Setting up the staging environment

-In order to create these two environments, there is an excellent [article]() on the wiki on how to achieve this.

 ### Syncing staging and production databases

 To keep things seamless, whenever a deployment to staging is going to be performed, we sync the production database to the staging app.
-Check out the [article]() for more information.
+Check out the [article](https://github.com/IcaliaLabs/guides/wiki/Sync-staging-&-production-databases-with-heroku) for more information.

 ## Releases